Feminism in international relations: Gender and war

-A prominent basis for much of feminist scholarship on war is to emphasize the ways in which men are seen as the sole actors in war.
+A prominent basis for much of feminist scholarship on war is to emphasize how men are seen as the sole actors in war.
 Women, on the other hand, are commonly conceived of as acted upon throughout conflict and conflict resolutions.
-As asserted by Swati Parashar, they are documented as “grieving widows and mothers, selfless nurses and anti-war activists”.
+As asserted by Swati Parashar, they are documented as “grieving widows and mothers, selfless nurses, and anti-war activists”.
 The reality is that women play various roles in war and for different reasons, depending on the conflict.
 It is noted that women have actively participated in war since the mid-nineteenth century.
 This process of eliminating women from war is a tool used to discredit women as agents in the international arena.
 A focal point for many feminist scholars is mass rape during wartime.
-These scholars will seek to explain why wartime sexual violence is so prevalent through history and today.
+These scholars will seek to explain why wartime sexual violence is so prevalent throughout history and today.
 Some scholars turn to explanations such as rape as a weapon or as a reward for soldiers during the war.
 Others see sexual violence as an inevitable consequence when social restraints are removed.
 Feminist scholarship has also critiqued mainstream IR theories and the field of international relations for failing to study war in depth.